unirakun/recognize-me/README.md

 # recognize-me
-tracke and recognize face with nodejs
+track and recognize my face with nodejs